gingerly-ui/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates the directories in the current directory
+lists all files in the dir seperated by commas